Meller Braggins glossary of terms below helps to explain some Estate Agency terminology.

 Procedure undertaken by a solicitor or legal representative during the conveyancing process to establish whether any issues exist which may adversely affect the property which is to be purchased.

-A Government tax levied on the purchaser of a property and calculated as a percentage of the purchase price.
-The Stamp Duty rates are:
+A Government tax levied on the purchaser of a property and calculated on the portion of a property price which falls within each band.
+For current stamp duty rates visit https://www.gov.uk/stamp-duty-land-tax/residential-property-rates

 Subject to Contract